 poc_reset_flag equal to 1 specifies that the derived picture order count for the current picture is equal to 0. poc_reset_flag equal to 0 specifies that the derived picture order count for the current picture may or may not be equal to 0.
 It is a requirement of bitstream conformance that when cross_layer_irap_aligned_flag is equal to 1, the value of poc_reset_flag shall be equal to 0.
 When not present, the value of poc_reset_flag is inferred to be equal to 0.

+pic_ref_idc equal to 3 specifies that the coded picture is not used as a reference picture for inter prediction and is not used as an inter-layer reference picture in the decoding process of subsequent pictures in decoding order.

+pic_ref_idc equal to 2 specifies that the picture is not used as a reference picture for inter prediction of subsequent pictures in decoding order within the same layer and that the picture may be used as a reference picture for inter-layer prediction.
+It is a requirement of bitstream conformance that when pic_ref_idc is equal to 2, the picture shall be a sub-layer non-reference picture.

-discardable_flag equal to 1 specifies that the coded picture is not used as a reference picture for inter prediction and is not used as an inter-layer reference picture in the decoding process of subsequent pictures in decoding order. discardable_flag equal to 0 specifies that the coded picture may be used as a reference picture for inter prediction and may be used as an inter-layer reference picture in the decoding process of subsequent pictures in decoding order.
+pic_ref_idc equal to 1 specifies that the picture may be used as a reference picture for inter prediction of subsequent pictures in decoding order that have pic_ref_idc equal to 1 or 3 until the next picture in decoding order with pic_ref_idc equal to 0 and the same or lower TemporalId value and the same nuh_layer_id value than those of the current picture. pic_ref_idc equal to 1 also specifies that the picture is not used as a reference picture for inter-layer prediction and that the picture is not used as a reference picture for inter prediction of any picture with pic_ref_idc equal to 0 or 2.

+pic_ref_idc equal to 0 specifies that the coded picture may be used as a reference picture for inter prediction and may be used as an inter-layer reference picture in the decoding process of subsequent pictures in decoding order.

-When not present, the value of discardable_flag is inferred to be equal to 0.
+When not present, the value of pic_ref_idc is inferred to be equal to 0.
+All slices of a coded picture shall have the same value of pic_ref_idc.

 inter_layer_pred_enabled_flag equal to 1 specifies that inter-layer prediction may be used in decoding of the current picture. inter_layer_pred_enabled_flag equal to 0 specifies that inter-layer prediction is not used in decoding of the current picture.